Cya998/SEDay5/README.md

 How can using examples and visuals help in explaining complex concepts more clearly?
 What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 How do headings and subheadings improve the readability and organization of technical documents?

-What are some best practices for creating effective headings and subheadings?
+10.What are some best practices for creating effective headings and subheadings?

-What should be included in the introduction of a Readme to immediately inform users about what the product does?
+11.What should be included in the introduction of a Readme to immediately inform users about what the product does?

+The project name and purpose to explain what the project does.

+An identification of the target audience like general users or businesses.

+A highlight of the key functionalities.

+A brief Installation & Quick Start section to guide on how to get started immediately.

 12.How can you succinctly convey the purpose and key features of a product?